panzerdp/dmitripavlutin.com/content/posts/153-covariance-contravariance/index.md

 // @include: log-username
 ```

-This function accepts as an argument both a `User` and `Admin` instances (and instances of any other subtypes of `User` you might create later), becoming more reusable and less bothered with details:
+This function accepts arguments of type `User`, `Admin`, and instances of any other subtypes of `User` you might create later.
+Because of that `logUsername()` is more reusable and less bothered with details:

 ```ts twoslash
 // @include: user